Charles Broadwick

-Charles Broadwick (born John Murray) was an American pioneering parachutist and inventor.
-Speaking about Broadwick, an executive director of the U.S. Parachute Association, Ed Scott, said "just about all modern parachute systems" use ideas Broadwick developed: "an integrated, form-fitting harness and container system nestled on the back."
+Charles Broadwick (born John Murray, 1870s–1943) was an American pioneering parachutist and inventor.
+An executive director of the U.S. Parachute Association, Ed Scott, said "just about all modern parachute systems" use ideas Broadwick developed: "an integrated, form-fitting harness and container system nestled on the back."

-Broadwick also developed the static line, a line from a parachute to an aircraft that pulls the parachute from its pouch.
-Static lines are still used today, for instance by paratroopers and novice skydivers.
+Broadwick developed the static line, a line from a parachute to an aircraft that pulls the parachute from its pouch.
+Static lines are still used by paratroopers and novice skydivers.
 U.S. Army Warrant Officer Jeremiah Jones commented, "[Broadwick] is like the grandfather of paratroopers."

-In addition, Broadwick demonstrated parachute jumps at fairs and taught and equipped famous female parachutist Tiny Broadwick.
+Broadwick demonstrated parachute jumps at fairs and taught and equipped famous female parachutist Tiny Broadwick.

 Early life

 Born in the 1870s as John Murray, Charles Broadwick grew up in Grand Rapids, Michigan in a poor family.
 He developed aeronautical interests early in life.
 At age 13, he had his first ride in a hot air balloon.
 When the balloon caught fire, Broadwick climbed up the balloon and extinguished the fire.